eoinsha/node-seneca-base/README.md

 seneca-node-base
 ===

-An npm module and Docker base image d comprising a few dependencies commonly used in Node.js microservices.
+An npm module and Docker base image comprising a few dependencies commonly used in Node.js microservices.
 This repo demonstrates how using a base layer for microservices can significantly reduce build and deployment time and reduce resources on the runtime host.

 # Why